zachwill/blog/_posts/2019-08-20-things-to-be-fascinated-about-lottery.md

 > Since then I have returned to the idea of this _Things To Be Fascinated About
 > Lottery_ a lot.
 There are some good draws you can get:
 >
-> * People who are honestly fascinated with business and intrinsically motivated
+> * People who are fascinated with business &mdash; and intrinsically motivated
->   to pursue it only need high IQ and a few other subsidiary skills to get
+>   to pursue it &mdash; only need high IQ and a few other subsidiary skills to get
 >   super rich.
 >
 > * People who draw math can pursue perfect pure and philosophical truth, or